How often do you see motivationals like this?

 Guess what, I didn’t pass!
 It also made me cry.
 Some good that woo-woo shit did for me.

-I wanted to sue myself for my delusion, for hoarding theoretical knowledge instead of using it, and thinking I could turn imagination into reality like some law of attraction.
+I wanted to sue myself for my delusion.
+I hoarded theoretical knowledge instead of learning how to use it, and thought I could turn imagination into reality like some law of attraction.

-While it is important to have a proper mindset — or mental models as I like to call them — now I tend to lean toward more practical frameworks (like the ones I share in Mental Engines) rather than visualizations and yoga retreats to deal with doubts, overwhelm, and stress.
+Yes, it’s helpful to have a proper mindset — or mental models as I like to call them.
+But I tend to lean toward more practical mental frameworks rather than visualizations and yoga retreats to deal with doubts, overwhelm, and stress (like the ones I share in Mental Engines).

 Because the real “Secret” is that everything is a practice.
 The more you do hard things, the more you adapt to them.